Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yep.

-Um Martin R, I don't know.
+Martin R. I don't know.

-Um I think his face looks perfectly normal, reminds me of a young John Belushi, maybe.
+I think his face looks perfectly normal, reminds me of a young John Belushi, maybe.

 That's just encouraging them.

-You are right that they've got the long chin thing though.
+You are right that they've got the long chin thing, though.

-I know, it's a sort of bit of low-hanging fruit as an observation and political analysis, but I I can't help but point it out.
+I know, it's a sort of bit of low-hanging fruit as an observation and political analysis, but I can't help but point it out.

 Keep an eye on him.

-That's like a microphone.
+That's like a McDonald's-style joke there.

 Yeah.